Guacamole

-Is there anything better than a big bowl of fresh guacamole and a bag of your favorite tortilla chips?
+Is there anything better than a big bowl of fresh guacamole and your favorite Tortilla Chips?
+It’s by far a favorite appetizer of ours, and is often served as a side dish to our Mexican dinners!

-This homemade guacamole recipe is so addicting that you might eat it all in one sitting (it’s right up there with our Cream Cheese Bean Dip and Homemade Salsa).
+It’s so addicting that you’ll probably eat it all in one sitting (it’s right up there with our Cream Cheese Bean Dip and Homemade Salsa).

 Ingredients for guacamole recipe on a wood cutting board.